What is Dry January?

 When you’re replacing the alcohol with something else, it’s perfectly OK to drink alcohol-free beer or alcohol-free wine.
 Many people find they have the same “feel” of drinking, but without the booze (and they’re much much better than they used to be).
 Be careful though, it has to be alcohol-free, not “low-alcohol” which is still made with alcohol and therefore a no-go for the month.

-Similarly cooking with wine is allowed if you’ve got a recipe you’re always using that calls for it, but if you’ve never cooked with wine before and are adding it to beat the system then maybe leave the bottle in the cupboard until February.
+Similarly cooking with wine is allowed if you’ve got a recipe you’re always using that calls for it (most of the alcohol is burnt off in the cooking process), but if you’ve never cooked with wine before and are adding it to beat the system, well, maybe leave the bottle in the cupboard until February.
 Plus that way you won’t be tempted to finish it off the bottle once it’s open…

 How can I fundraise?